erik-larsen/hello-vt/README.md

 ## Future work
-- Multi-threading!
-Virtual texturing must at least have a separate image file loading thread.
-- Fix all compiler warnings across all platforms.
+- Add WebGL 1 and 2 builds via Emscripten, using the OpenGL ES 2 and 3 code paths, respectively.
 - Add OpenGLES 3 native build.
 - Minimize LibVT code to OpenGLES 2 and 3 code paths only.
 So far, only the shaders have been simplified for OpenGLES 2.
-- Add WebGL 1 and 2 builds via Emscripten, using the OpenGL ES 2 and 3 code paths, respectively.
+- Fix all compiler warnings across all platforms.
 - Visualize virtual and physical textures for debugging
 - Handle more image formats (currently PNG only)
+- Auto configure LibVT based on input image

 ## Authors